Company reduced carbon footprint by 20%; launched mental health solution and donated thousands to support local communities.

 - Carbon footprint: Each year, Unum promises to reduce its carbon footprint by 3% more than the previous year.
 The company continued to deliver on that promise with an over 20% reduction in carbon equivalent emissions since 2020.
 The organization recycled 1,592 tons of paper and decreased water use by 12% from 2020.

 - Helping the working world thrive: During the pandemic, Unum met the evolving needs of customers.
 The company covered 43 million people and their families with financial protection and workplace benefits.
 It also launched Unum Behavioral Health, a digital solution that guides employees to support offerings that are right for them, including clinical treatment options and a library of mental health education and resources.

 - Social Justice Fund: Since the Social Justice Fund launched in the summer of 2020, Unum has contributed more than $700,000 to programs focused on systemic and policy change, training, economic justice, and civic engagement.

 Inclusion & Diversity (I&D): Unum implemented a new I&D team that is using data-informed strategies to drive its commitment and collective efforts to a more inclusive workplace.

 “Creating a culture of sustainability and accountability is the right thing to do and is integral to our business plans,” said Rick McKenney, president and CEO of Unum Group.
 “Thanks to the resilience, passion, and energy of our 10,300 employees, we’re creating a more sustainable, inclusive and responsive company.”

-The 2020 Environmental, Social and Governance Report includes Task Force on Climate-Related Financial Disclosures (TCFD) that highlight the risks and opportunities companies face as a result of climate change.
+Unum’s 2021 ESG Report includes a Task Force on Climate-Related Financial Disclosures (TCFD) report that highlights the risks and opportunities companies face because of climate change.